 1. Increase product sales

-As a marketing and sales resource, product information sheets offer brilliant potential for increasing revenue.
-Marketers can use them in an eCommerce campaign to convey the benefits of a product and incorporate high-resolution photography for added context.
+As a marketing and sales resource, technical data sheets offer brilliant potential for increasing revenues both online and offline.
+You can use them in campaigns to convey the benefits of a product and incorporate high-res images for added context.

 2. Reduce risk